Nazirhat

-Nazirhat (নাজিরহাট) is a town at the southern end of Fatikchhari Upazila in Chittagong District.
-Located on the banks of the Halda River, it is the terminus of the Chittaong-Nazirhat branch railway line.
+Nazirhat (নাজ়িরহাট) is a town at the southern end of Fatikchhari Upazila in Chittagong District.
+Located on the banks of the Halda River, it is the terminus of the Chittagong branch railway line.

+History

 In 1930, Nazirhat was connected to the Eastern Railway of India by the Assam-Bengal Railway.
 Regional Highway R160 (96 km long) runs from Hathazari town to Nazirhat town and Khagrachhari over Fatikchhari town.

+Infrastructure

 The nearest international and domestic airports to the city are Shah Amanat International Airport and Cox's Bazar Airport respectively.
 The city is the second-largest urban area in Fatikchhari Upazila.
 The town of Nazirhat is located at a distance of only 36 km from the port city Chittagong.